 Rebuilding Your Immune System

 The more you can strengthen your body during non-stressful times, the more likely you are to recover quicker when a traumatic event visits your life.
 You can start by getting good sleep every night on a regular basis (on nights when there have been few stresses in your life).
-Also, walking daily, doing aerobic exercises, or jumping on a mini- trampoline are great stress busters.
+Also, walking daily, doing aerobic exercises, or jumping on a mini-trampoline are great stress busters.
 These will help you sleep better and help de-stress your body.
 In other words, be proactive doing what you can to take care of your body when the times are less stressful.
-That way, when the high stress periods show up, your body will be better able to handle them.
-Makes sense, doesn’t it?
+That way, when the high-stress periods show up, your body will be better able to handle them.
+It makes sense, doesn’t it?

 Also, staying hydrated with plenty of water and eating a healthy diet will work in your favor before, during and after the stressful times hit.
 When my friend was hospitalized and I was at his bedside, I took fruits, veggies, and healthy snacks with me to the hospital.
 While at the hospital, I saw so many visitors who were stressed out and sipping sodas, eating candy and potato chips.
 That kept them energized and feeling full, but those snacks had no nutritional value for a tired body or a depleted immune system.